Dlong12/GANN/README.md

 The Generative AOD Adversarial Neural Network (GANN) is a neural network model used for satellite aerosol optical depth (AOD) retrieval.

 The GANN_Train.py can be used to train your GANN model based on your sample.
 The flowing Sample section provides some data as an example.

+Our aim is the improvement of accuracy and precision in the satellite remote sensing parameter retrieval based on machine learning.

+If you have any questions about the code or data, please contact us by email: fyl1217@outlook.com.

 # Train flow

 GANN construction：